tterb/tterb.github.io/_posts/2017-04-10-jekyll-website-performance.md

 ---
 priority: 0.5
 title: Jekyll Website Performance
-desc: Some insight into how to improve the performance of your Jekyll website
+description: Some insight into how to improve the performance of your Jekyll website
 date: 2017-04-10
 categories: blog
 options: halfhead